 The latest Google Talks episode features Director Dan Scanlon and Producer Kori Rae as they discuss everything about Monsters University.
 The talk begins as moderator (and Google Doodler) Matthew Cruickshank tells a few “monster” jokes – though my favorite moment during this portion was when Cruickshank reveals that he wrote on his notecards when to pause for applause and laughter, it was endearing and a great way to start the Google Talk.

-The video is just about 45 minutes and is packed full of great stories, behind-the-scenes information and loads of laughs.
-The duo began the talk discussing their background where Kori Rae discussed her journey at Pixar about 20 years ago when the company produced commercials.
-Rae began as an Assistant to the Executive Producer for the Commercial Group, then quickly started to work her way up - beginning to produce commercials.
+The video is just about 45 minutes and is packed full of great stories, behind-the-scenes information, and loads of laughs.
+The duo began the talk by discussing their background where Kori Rae discussed her journey at Pixar about 20 years ago when the company produced commercials.
+Rae began as an Assistant to the Executive Producer for the Commercial Group, then quickly started to work her way up to producing commercials.

-When Toy Story was released the commercial group closed, Rae began to work as the Animation Manager for A Bug’s Life, her first Pixar feature role.
-Monsters University is her first full producing role, however she was the development producer on Up for the first year of production.
+When Toy Story was released the commercial group closed, and Rae began to work as the Animation Manager for A Bug’s Life, her first Pixar feature role.
+Monsters University is her first full producing role, however, she was the development producer on Up for the first year of production.

 What we thought was neat to hear was when Scanlon again expressed the difficulty of simulating the backpacks for the monster students.
 We had discussed this with Scanlon during the Monsters University press days at Pixar.